ultibohub/API/README.md

 ### Supported interfaces:

-The includes directory contains header files for interfaces to the following Ultibo APIs
+The includes folder contains header files for interfaces to the following Ultibo APIs

 * ultibo/console.h - Text console device interfaces, windowing and output
 * ultibo/devices.h - Base device interface and common devices such as clock, timer and random